kailash-codex/portfolio-2024/README.md

 The website is currently built with Vanilla.js, Ecmascript, HTML, and CSS.

-I plan to convert this application to Angular.js in the future.
+I plan to convert this application to an Angular.js front-end in the future.